Bird banding can help researchers answer these questions about birds:

-- How many eggs will it lay during its life? (if it is female)
+- how many eggs will it lay during its life (if it's a female)?

-Researchers who look for those answers often need to be able to recognise individual birds or groups of birds.
+Researchers often need to recognise individual birds or groups of birds.
 One way is to attach bands or tags to the birds.

-Since the first banding schemes started in 1947, over 1.3 million birds from 241 different species have been banded throughout New Zealand.
-About 400,000 of these have been recovered, dead or alive.
+Since the first banding schemes started in 1947, over 1.4 million birds from 241 different species have been banded throughout New Zealand.
+On an annual basis we receive almost 1,500 reports of these banded birds that have been recovered, dead or alive.

 A large number of banded New Zealand birds are migratory and have been found as far away as Australia, North and South America, South Africa, and Russia.